Investing

 South African platforms like EasyEquities and IBKR let you buy US-listed stocks and ETFs directly.
 This is useful for:

-- Diversifying out of the South African economy and Rand
+- Diversifying out of the South African economy and the Rand (which, let's be honest, has its rough patches)

 - Accessing companies not listed on the JSE (Google, Amazon, Tesla, Nvidia, etc.)